 Food safety regulation also intersects with developing international standards.
 The Codex Alimentarius Commission was created in 1962 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 Codex is the major international mechanism for encouraging fair international trade in food while promoting the health and economic interests of consumers.
-Within the United States, officials from USDA and FDA work to coordinate Codex activities.
+Within the United States, officials from the USDA and the FDA work to coordinate Codex activities.

-Under the FDCA, FDA can refuse entry to any food import if it “appears,” based on a physical examination or otherwise, to be adulterated, misbranded, or in violation of the law.
+Under the FDCA, the FDA can refuse entry to any food import if it “appears,” based on a physical examination or otherwise, to be adulterated, misbranded, or in violation of the law.
 In exercising its oversight, the agency relies on a system of prior notifications by importers and document reviewers at points of entry.
-FDA’s ability to operate within other countries is more limited than that of FSIS.
-FDA can, and does, periodically visit foreign facilities to inspect their operations but usually in response to a concern and only with the permission of the foreign government.
-Regardless of whether it might have the legal authority to do so, FDA asserts that it lacks the staff and funding to increase its presence overseas.
+The FDA’s ability to operate within other countries is more limited than that of FSIS.
+The FDA can, and does, periodically visit foreign facilities to inspect their operations, but usually in response to a concern and only with the permission of the foreign government.
+Regardless of whether it might have the legal authority to do so, the FDA asserts that it lacks the staff and funding to increase its presence overseas.
 For more information on international issues, please refer to the International Trade Reading Room.

-A growing number of food retailers in the global food supply chain are adopting private food safety standards that often times exceed the safety standards mandated by federal and state law.
-These standards govern the safety and quality of the production of food product via contract and third-party certification.
+A growing number of food retailers in the global food supply chain are adopting private food safety standards that often exceed the safety standards mandated by federal and state law.
+These standards govern the safety and quality of the production of food products via contract and third-party certification.
 The implications of these private standards on food safety and the interplay between these standards and federal and state law are unknown at this point.